CHAPTER 8. Dartmouth Undying: A Tale of Pearls Thrown Away, Two Murals, and the Wheelock Succession

 By the time Paul got to Dartmouth thirty years later, he had won the Prix de Rome and studied at the American Academy there after graduating from Harvard.
 He had also received the Master of Music (1982) and Doctor of Musical Arts (1987) in composition, both from Columbia University (Wikipedia).

-When he came up for tenure at Dartmouth in 1996, my sources tell me, he was resoundingly endorsed by three different consistencies: his students, his fellow musicologists, and his fellow composers.
+When he came up for tenure at Dartmouth in 1996, my sources tell me, he was resoundingly endorsed by three different constituencies: his students, his fellow musicologists, and his fellow composers.
 He was also endorsed by a senior member of the Music Department named Charles Hamm.
 Within that department, he was opposed by just one other senior member who is now dead and whom I will mercifully designate Unnamed Senior Member (USM).
 Reportedly jealous of Paul's rising fame (hi there, Signor Othello!), USM set out to sabotage Paul by soliciting a negative letter from one of the outside "readers" of his record.
 I must admit that I cannot verify that statement, and that when I posed it privately to President James Wright after learning that Paul had been terminated, he of course declined to comment in any way except to say that CAP deliberations were wholly confidential.
 But to the best of my knowledge, Paul was done in by the jealousy of USM.

 And what did Paul do after leaving Dartmouth?
-Besides becoming a University Professor at Adelphi University on Long Island, New York, he won the Pulitzer Prize for Music in 2004 for his Tempest Fantasy, and he has composed two operas: The Letter (2009) and Thr Shining (2016).
+Besides becoming a University Professor at Adelphi University on Long Island, New York, he won the Pulitzer Prize for Music in 2004 for his Tempest Fantasy, and he has composed two operas: The Letter (2009) and The Shining (2016).
 Also, even as I write these words in late January 2024, the Virginia Opera is about to stage his Sanctuary Road, a choral work based on the writings of William Still, a black abolitionist who helped nearly 800 enslaved African Americans escape to freedom via the Underground Railroad,

 Dartmouth, dear old Dartmouth, do still think you should have thrown this pearl away?